AmlanoViano/ExpressiveMIDI/README.md

 bash humanise.sh
 ```

-The script will ask for your input file, output name, and strength — no terminal commands needed.
+The script will ask for your input file, output name, and strength.

 ---

 ## How it works

-The model is trained on [MAESTRO v3](https://magenta.tensorflow.org/datasets/maestro) — 962 professional piano competition recordings where every keypress is captured with millisecond precision.
+The model is trained on [MAESTRO v3](https://magenta.tensorflow.org/datasets/maestro) - 962 professional piano competition recordings where every keypress is captured with millisecond precision.
 For each note, we compute how much the pianist deviated from a quantised grid (the "score"), and train the model to predict those deviations from musical context alone: pitch, rhythm, velocity, phrase position, harmonic interval, and local tempo.

 At inference time, the model reads any MIDI file and outputs a per-note timing deviation in milliseconds.
 These are applied back to the file, shifting notes slightly earlier or later in a musically coherent way.